Sveppg/GTFS-Routing/README.md

 - Search-ver.
 CSV-Reader -> Search for Stops from the Commandline
 3. Qt-Search
 - Search-ver. but with a Qt window.
+4. Qt-Search for Stops in App
+- Search for Stops in gui
 Ver.
 1+2 are build with CMake, just run the script.
 Ver.
 3 was build with qmake.